Fort Stockton, Texas: History

 Fort Lancaster sent 1st Infantry Co.
 H "to take post" along Comanche Springs on 12 April 1859.
 Fort Stockton (named Camp Stockton until 1860) grew up around Comanche Springs, one of the largest sources of spring water in Texas.
-The fort was named for First Lieutenant Edward Dorsey Stockton of the US 1st infantry, who died in San Antonio on March 13, 1857.
+The fort was named for Robert F. Stockton.
 Comanche Springs was a favorite rest stop on the Great Comanche Trail to Chihuahua, San Antonio-El Paso Road, and the Butterfield Overland Mail route.
 On October 2, 1859, the well-known journalist and author (and future Union spy) Albert D. Richardson passed through Camp Stockton, which he described as "a military post of three or four edifices with pearly, misty mountains in the background."

 In 1861, the fort was garrisoned by 39 men of Company C, 8th Infantry, under the command of Capt.
 Arthur Tracy Lee, who evacuated the fort by April.
 The Confederates took possession of the fort on 9 May by Charles L. Pyron at the outbreak of the Civil War, but soon turned command over to Capt.
 William C. Adams.
 With the failure of John Baylor's invasion of New Mexico, a general Confederate evacuation of West Texas occurred in 1862.

 In 1867, the Army rebuilt the fort on a larger and more permanent basis.
 Other forts in the frontier fort system were Forts Griffin, Concho, Belknap, Chadbourne, Richardson, Davis, Bliss, McKavett, Clark, McIntosh, Inge, and Phantom Hill in Texas, and Fort Sill in Oklahoma.
 "Subposts or intermediate stations" also were used, including Bothwick's Station on Salt Creek between Fort Richardson and Fort Belknap, Camp Wichita near Buffalo Springs between Fort Richardson and Red River Station, and Mountain Pass between Fort Concho and Fort Griffin.

 On 21 July 1867, Fort Stockton was reoccupied by Companies A, B, E, and K of the 9th U.S. Cavalry Regiment, buffalo soldiers under the command of General Edward Hatch, while a new fort was built one-half mile north of the first post, on the west side of the creek.
 Major James F. Wade took command of Troops A, B, D, and E, 9th Cavalry, and Company G, 41st Infantry, on 2 Oct.
 1868.
 Lt.
 Col. Wesley Merritt assumed command of Companies A and D, 9th Cavalry, G, 24th Infantry, and K, 25th Infantry in Feb.
 1871.
 Major Zenas Randall Bliss assumed command on 15 May 1872.

 Troops B, G, and L, 10th Cavalry, and Companies A and I, 1st Infantry, under Lt.
 Col. J.F.
 Wade, were stationed at the fort when the Army decided to abandon it in 1882.
 Major George A. Purington was the last commander when the Army finally left on 27 June 1886.